msorbaro/coast-to-coast/README.md

 Brian Wang:

-* Development of basic scaffolding of posting and deleting polls (@ Gokul this was the skeleton code I did in the beginning if its chill)
+* Development of basic scaffolding of posting and deleting polls
 * Creation and implementation of time limit feature and visiualization of time limits
 * Creation and implementation of voting visualization
  * Assistance in implementing voting visualizations with backend